ycpcs/cs481-fall2019-RT/assign/assign02.md

 ## Demo (individual)

-During the bi-weekly staus reports, each team and each student from that team will present their progress *individually*.
-Your job is to very briefly (1-2 minutes) present/demonstrate what you worked on during the previous 2 weeks, and how your efforts are contributing to the overall success of your team's portion of the project.
-You shoudl present two or three of your most important contributions (as documented in your journal entry for the previous 2 weeks).
+During the weekly staus reports, each team and each student from that team will present their progress *individually*.
+Your job is to very briefly (1-2 minutes) present/demonstrate what you worked on during the previous week, and how your efforts are contributing to the overall success of your team's portion of the project.
+You should present two or three of your most important contributions (as documented in your journal entry for the previous week).

 Ways that you can demonstrate progress include